-Zayna is a futurist that’s sought after many global companies and conferences that want to get ahead in health and innovation.
-Her work and research have collaboratively urged her audiences to demand more in their health care.
+Zayna is a futurist that’s sought after by many global companies, boards and conferences that want to get ahead in the new health economy and innovation.
+Her work and research have collaboratively urged her audiences to demand more in their health care and from health systems that govern care.
 Dr. Khayat was previously the lead of health system innovation at MaRS Discovery District, a health innovation hub in Toronto, Canada.
-Currently, Zayna Khayat is Future Strategist with SE Health (formerly, Saint Elizabeth Health Care) a health and social impact enterprise with a major focus on creating a better future for aging adults in their homes and communities.
+Currently, she is the Future Strategist with SE Health (formerly, Saint Elizabeth Health Care) a health and social impact enterprise with a major focus on creating a better future for aging adults in their homes and communities.

 - The Future of Health(care)